vanadium/website/content/installation/os-x.md

 Click "Install".

-Note, you can also install all of [Xcode], but that's not needed for Vanadium unless you are using the Node.js libraries.
+Note, you can also install all of [Xcode], but that's not needed for Vanadium.

 If you are using a version of OS X that is older than 10.9, you will need to get the command line tools for your version from